rtyler/brokenco.de/_posts/2019-06-23-aids-lifecycle-2019.md

 My teammates were as shocked as my pace buddy was: "you **broke** your frame?"
-When I was explaining what happened to them earlier, I stumbled into a theory: the brutal roads on day two could have caused a stress fracture, or it could have been the five or six times the rear wheel was removed and reattached on day three, but either way the excessive torque I put into my climbing [finished
+While explaining what happened earlier, I stumbled into a theory: the brutal roads on day two could have caused a stress fracture, or it could have been the five or six times the rear wheel was removed and reattached on day three, but either way the excessive torque I put into my climbing [finished